 The School takes its responsibility to safeguard children very seriously and any staff member and/or successful candidate who is aware of anything that may affect his/her suitability to work with children must notify the Headmaster immediately.
-This will include notification of any convictions, cautions, court orders, reprimands or warnings he/she may receive.
+This will include notification of any convictions, cautions, court orders, reprimands or warnings he/she has or may receive.

 Staff and/or successful candidates who are disqualified from childcare or registration may apply to Ofsted for a waiver of disqualification.
 Such individuals may not be employed in the areas from which they are disqualified, or involved in the management of those settings, unless and until such waiver is confirmed.
-Please speak to the Headmaster for more details.